Location: Nevendon, Essex

 Work began in April 2019, with the entire project completed and commissioned by early December 2019.

 The attractive and functional space houses a six metre height community event hall, school modular building facility, full commercial kitchen, members’ bar and lounge, washrooms and storage space.
 Externally, Enviro Building Solutions also managed the external landscaping works.
-A large car park with overflow ‘grasscrete’ area, upgrades to access roads, fencing, floodlighting, bin stores, cycle shed and a soft play area for the preschool facility were all created.
+A large newly decked car park with overflow ‘grasscrete’ area, upgrades to access roads, fencing, floodlighting, bin stores, cycle shed and a soft play area for the preschool facility were all created.

 “It has been great working with Enviro Building Solutions Ltd on this challenging project.
 They actively engaged with the various project stakeholders effectively which helped the delivery of the project.
 They have been professional and supportive at all times, with a drive to finding the best resolution to any issues arising to support the project.
 This has resulted in a fantastic building that will benefit the community for many years.”